texas oncology more breakthroughs. more victories

 Prostate Cancer FACT SHEET

-Most prostate cancer begins in the gland cells in the prostate.
-Known as a ‘silent killer’ because men often do not have symptoms in early stages, prostate cancer is the most common form of cancer other than skin cancer among men in the United States and is the second leading cause of cancer deaths among men.
-If prostate cancer is detected early and before the cancer spreads, patients have a nearly 100% chance of survival after five years.
-Survival rates for all stages of prostate cancer have increased since the 1990s but stabilized in recent years.
+Known as a silent killer because men often do not have symptoms in early stages, prostate cancer is the most common form of cancer other than skin cancer among men in the United States and is the second leading cause of cancer deaths among men.
+If prostate cancer is detected early and before the cancer spreads, patients have a nearly 100% chance of survival after five years; however, this rate decreases for those diagnosed with late-stage disease.

 READ NOW >